olihawkins/vis-template/readme.md

 Rollup transpiles and bundles `src/index.js` as `dist/index.min.js`, including any modules `index.js` imports.

-In its initial state, `index.js` contains some example code, which checks that webpack, Babel and D3 are working correctly.
+In its initial state, `index.js` contains some example code, which checks that rollup, Babel and D3 are working correctly.
 Replace this with your visualisation code.

 Note that D3 needs the `whatwg-fetch` polyfill for `d3-fetch` functions to work in older browsers.
 All other polyfills are handled automatically by Babel and core-js.